HOME

 DR. G IN THE COMMUNITY

-An Ophthalmologist (off-thal-mol-o-jist) is a medical doctor (MD) who specializes in the diseases and surgery of eyes, rather than the heart, skin, bones, etc. The long road to becoming an ophthalmologist starts with graduating in the top 10% of the class from a four-year college.
+An Ophthalmologist (off-thal-mol-o-jist) is a medical doctor (MD) who specializes in the diseases and surgery of eyes, rather than the heart, skin, bones, etc. The long road to becoming an ophthalmologist (12 years) starts with graduating in the top percentage of the class from a four-year college.

 MEDICAL SCHOOL.
 Next, four years of medical school are completed.
 During the first two years of medical school, basic sciences are studied.
 The next two years are spent in a hospital, examining and assisting with the care of patients under the supervision of more experienced resident doctors and attending physicians.
 Many long hours are devoted to learning how to properly diagnose medical and surgical conditions and prescribe proper treatment for the many different kinds of patients encountered.
 At graduation, a Doctor of Medicine (MD) degree is given.